turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

 ^this is what creates your new node

-than copy your new punlic account address
+than copy your new public account address

 (vim celo.env) to use vim to edit the celo.env file and past in your new public address